-- (2) Project solicitation.
-Ecology will provide notice of a new funding cycle, pursuant to WAC 173-566-110 at least once per biennium. - (3) Application.
+(2) Project solicitation.
+Ecology will provide notice of a new funding cycle, pursuant to WAC 173-566-110 at least once per biennium.

+- (3) Application.
 Grant applications must contain sufficient information to make the determinations in subsection (4) of this section. - (4) Project evaluation and ranking.
 Ecology will review projects and applications for completeness and to determine: - (a) Project eligibility under WAC 173-566-310; - (b) Project quality under WAC 173-566-140; and - (c) Funding priority under WAC 173-566-150. - (5) Agreement development.
 After deciding to fund an eligible project, ecology will negotiate with the applicant the scope of work and budget for the grant and develop the agreement.

-WAC 173-566-110 Grant announcements.
+- WAC 173-566-110 Grant announcements.
 (1) Ecology will announce the availability of funding opportunities for competitive grants.
-The announcement will include, at a minimum, a description of:

-- (a) Purpose of the grants.

-- (b) Funding cycle for the grants.

-- (c) Amount of funding available or anticipated amount of funding available, if known.

-- (d) Eligibility criteria for the grant solicitation.

-- (e) Information about how to apply.

-- (f) Application deadlines.

-- (g) Ecology contact information.

-- (2) To publicize funding opportunities, ecology will issue a news release, post information on our web site, and may use other methods, including social media. - (3) Unused funds.
+The announcement will include, at a minimum, a description of: - (a) Purpose of the grants. - (b) Funding cycle for the grants. - (c) Amount of funding available or anticipated amount of funding available, if known. - (d) Eligibility criteria for the grant solicitation. - (e) Information about how to apply. - (f) Application deadlines. - (g) Ecology contact information. - (2) To publicize funding opportunities, ecology will issue a news release, post information on our web site, and may use other methods, including social media. - (3) Unused funds.
 Ecology may announce the availability of unused funds, or retain the funds for a future funding cycle or to cover future contingencies that meet the purposes and intent of this chapter and chapter 90.94 RCW.

 - WAC 173-566-120 Application.
 (1) All applicants must use the electronic system identified by ecology to apply for grants.
-Applicants without access to the electronic system must use a process approved by ecology. - (2) The applicant must complete the application process and provide all required information, including: - (a) Applicant information. - (b) Project location and description. - (c) Requested funding amount and budget for the project. - (d) Description of project benefit(s), including: - (i) Problem(s) or need(s) the project would address. - (ii) Timing, location, and extent that the project is expected to address the identified needs. - (iii) Applications for altered water management or infrastructure projects must estimate the volume of water that would be conserved or remanaged, and describe the method used to make the estimate. - (iv) Method(s) used to determine project benefits. - (v) How any monitoring, operations, maintenance, or other measures will be addressed to ensure benefits persist over time. - (vi) Metrics for project success, including quantitative metrics if available. - (e) Scope of work and tasks for the project. - (f) Source of project water, if applicable, and how water will be managed to ensure there will be no impairment to senior water rights. - (g) Identify permits that have been obtained and permits applied for to date. - (h) Address how aquatic species and water quality will be protected. - (i) Any other information required by ecology to evaluate the project. - (3) Ecology may require a feasibility study if the applicant cannot supply sufficient detail in the application.
+Applicants without access to the electronic system must use a process approved by ecology. - (2) The applicant must complete the application process and provide all required information, including: - (a) Applicant information. - (b) Project location and description. - (c) Requested funding amount and budget for the project. - (d) Description of project benefit(s), including: - (i) Problem(s) or need(s) the project would address. - (ii) Timing, location, and extent that the project is expected to address the identified needs. - (iii) Estimates of the rate and volume of conserved water. - (iv) Method(s) used to determine project benefits. - (v) How any monitoring, operations, maintenance, or other measures will be addressed to ensure benefits persist over time. - (vi) Metrics for project success, including quantitative metrics if available. - (e) Scope of work and tasks for the project. - (f) Source of project water, if applicable, and how water will be managed to ensure there will be no impairment to senior water rights. - (g) Permits that have been obtained, applied for, or otherwise identified as necessary to execute the project. - (h) How aquatic species and water quality will be protected. - (i) Any other information required by ecology to evaluate the project. - (3) Ecology may require a feasibility study if the applicant cannot supply sufficient detail in the application.
 Applicants may apply for a grant to complete the feasibility study. - (4) The applicant must submit a complete application by the due date and time, if a due date and time are included in the announcement.
 Ecology may approve a later due date by posting notice of the extended application deadline on ecology's web site. - (5) Ecology may request additional information to assist in the application evaluation process.
 If the applicant fails to comply with the request, ecology may determine the application is incomplete and remove it from further consideration. - (6) Applicants may submit a new application for a project that was not funded for any reason in a prior funding cycle.